-2.29 The Cardiff Capital Region (CCR) comprises ten local authorities across the South-East Wales region, including Caerphilly CBC.
+The Cardiff Capital Region (CCR) comprises ten local authorities across the South-East Wales region, including Caerphilly CBC.
 These local authorities are working collaboratively on projects and plans for the area that seek to tackle issues affecting the whole of the region, such as worklessness and poor transportation links.
 The authorities forming the Cardiff Capital Region have entered into a City Deal to fund projects aimed at boosting the competitiveness of the region over the next 20 years.
 The CCR City Deal will help boost economic growth by improving transport links, increasing skills, helping people into work and giving businesses the support they need to grow.
 Strong governance has been established across the region through the Cardiff Capital Region Joint Cabinet.
 A five-year Strategic Business Plan to leverage maximum economic and social benefits out of the deal was agreed in May 2018 by all 10 local authority partners and the Welsh and Westminster Governments.
 The Business Plan specifies the regional strategic objectives of the CCR which are:

-- Prosperity and Opportunity building the capacity of individuals, households, public sector and businesses to meet challenges and grasp opportunity, creating a more productive economy; - Inclusion and Equality a vibrant and sustainable economy which contributes to the well-being and quality of life of the people and communities in the region now and in the future; and - Identity, Culture, Community and Sustainability forging a clear identity and strong reputation as a City Region for trade, innovation and quality of life. - 2.30 The CCR are developing a range of funding mechanisms to assist in the development of the region, seeking to address issues of infrastructure and viability.
-These mechanisms include: - Wider Investment Fund, which is broken down into sub-funds specially targeted at specific categories; - Challenge Fund, aimed at finding solutions to challenges associated with decarbonisation, improving health and well-being, and transforming communities; - Strategic Sites and Premises Fund, to support the region's Industrial and Economic Plan, targeting key projects to deliver the regions objectives; - Innovation Investment Fund, to provide growth capital to innovative businesses in key industry sectors. - Northern Valleys Initiative, to increase prosperity and competitiveness across 6 local authorities (Blaenau Gwent, Bridgend, Caerphilly, Merthyr Tydfil, Rhondda Cynon Taf and Torfaen) by stimulating private sector investment to generate jobs and boost GVA.
+- Prosperity and Opportunity building the capacity of individuals, households, public sector and businesses to meet challenges and grasp opportunity, creating a more productive economy; - Inclusion and Equality a vibrant and sustainable economy which contributes to the well-being and quality of life of the people and communities in the region now and in the future; and - Identity, Culture, Community and Sustainability - forging a clear identity and strong reputation as a City Region for trade, innovation and quality of life.

+The CCR are developing a range of funding mechanisms to assist in the development of the region, seeking to address issues of infrastructure and viability.
+These mechanisms include:

+- Wider Investment Fund, which is broken down into sub-funds specially targeted at specific categories; - Challenge Fund, aimed at finding solutions to challenges associated with decarbonisation, improving health and well-being, and transforming communities; - Strategic Sites and Premises Fund, to support the region's Industrial and Economic Plan, targeting key projects to deliver the regions objectives; - SME Finance Fund, to target projects associate with SME businesses; - Innovation Investment Fund, to provide growth capital to innovative businesses in key industry sectors.